Learning how to can diced tomatoes is an easy canning project for beginners.

 - Heat the water in the larges stockpot.
 I also turn on my exhaust fan to help eliminate some of the heat and humidity that comes with canning.
 Keep the jars in hot water while you prepare the tomatoes for canning.

 - Wash and inspect the tomatoes - I grow tomatoes in the garden and when I bring them into the house they have dirt on them.
 Thoroughly wash your tomatoes and remove any bad spots or blemishes on them.
-Remove the stem and core, if desired.4 pounds Roma Tomatoes
+Remove the stem and core, if desired.4 Pounds Roma Tomatoes

 - Remove the skin of the tomato - Use a sharp knife to slice and X or score the skin of the tomato, drop the tomato into the simmering water for 30 seconds to a minute.